RobinKoetsier/robinkoetsier.github.i/tutorials/RadarPizzaChart.md

 #### Some more styles

 Some examples, with some well known styles included.
 Just a head start to create your own style and learn about how the different elements of ggplot work.
+Play around with colours/fonts/grid lines etc. to create something unique!

 The Athletic/ Tom Worville
 <p align="center">